-- ☐ In order to purchase lunch, you must have a balance in your lunch account. - Lunches are cooked at Thomas Jefferson Middle School and will be pre-packaged for distribution.
+- ☐ In order to purchase lunch, you must have a balance in your lunch account. - □ Lunch is cooked at Thomas Jefferson Middle School and will be pre-packaged for distribution.
 Students may purchase a whole lunch, juices, or just snacks.
 Students may choose to bring their entire lunch from home.
 Please do not bring glass bottles.
-If you lose your lunch money, ask to see the Principal or his/her designee.

-Parents/Guardians:
+□ Parents/Guardians: